Mo3: a Modular Mobility Model for future generation mobile wireless networks: Performance evaluation

+Based on the comparison criterion defined in Section \ref{sec:CompCriterion}, the research questions we sought to answer are: \begin{enumerate} \item are models capable at all to meet upper bounds? \item are they robust to different settings of system and model parameters? \item how do they cope with time-varying correlated mobility scenarios? \end{enumerate} The answer to the first question can be found in Figure \ref{fig:accuracy_violations}, showing $P_{v}^{out}$ and $P_{\gamma}^{out}$ for the three models with the settings in Table \ref{tab:sim_settings}, defining a typical macro-mobility scenario with reasonably tight group bindings, and $\Delta t=1$ s.

-Figure \ref{fig:accuracy_violations} shows that both the MoMo and RVGM are able to meet at all times the limit on linear speed, leading to no violations.
-The RPGM model, on the other hand, is unable to meet the bound on maximum speed, leading to a percentage of violations above 70$\%$.\\ As for rotation speed, MoMo is again able to meet at all times the limit on upper rotation speed, with no recorded violations.
-This is not the case for RPGM and RVGM, leading to violations in 50$\%$ and 10$\%$ of position updates, respectively.
+Figure \ref{fig:accuracy_violations} shows that both Mo\textsuperscript{3} and RVGM are able to meet at all times the limit on linear speed, leading to $P_{v}^{out}=0$.
+The RPGM model, on the other hand, shows a high probability to violate the bound on maximum speed, with $P_{v}^{out}>0.7$.\\ As for rotation speed, Mo\textsuperscript{3} is again able to meet at all times the limit on upper rotation speed, with no recorded violations.
+As expected, this is not the case for RPGM ($P_{\gamma}^{out}=0.5$) and RVGM ($P_{\gamma}^{out}=0.1$), since they do not provide a mechanism to limit rotation speed.\\ The answer to the second question can be found by analyzing the impact of $\Delta t$ on the performance indicators for the three models.
+In the case of Mo\textsuperscript{3}, the Upper Bounds Enforcement module ensures that the upper bound on speed is always met: as a consequence, $P_{v}^{out}=0$ was observed for all combinations of $\Delta t$ and $D_c$.
+The same is true for RVGM, thanks to the adoption of a truncated Gaussian distribution for the absolute value of speed.
+This is not the case for RPGM, as shown in Figure \ref{fig:RPGM_speed_violations}, presenting $P_{v}^{out}$ as a function of $\Delta t \in S_{\Delta t}$, for all values of $d_{max} \in S_{d}$.